 Control Systems Subteam

 Control Systems is the combination and unification of both the engineering and programming aspects of the robot.
-We focus on the power and signal delivery, cable management and most importantly RGB.
-Recently we have been working on developing new sensor technology and designing our very own PCBs!
+They focus on the power and signal delivery, cable management and most importantly RGB.
+Recently they have been working on developing new sensor technology and designing their very own PCBs!

 The Business subteam helps our club fundraise money as well as organizes community outreach opportunities for the club.
 Skills that can be acquired in this subteam include business and project management as well as writing and public speaking.